Langdon Park DLR station

-Langdon Park is a Docklands Light Railway (DLR) station in Poplar in Greater London, England.
+Langdon Park is a Docklands Light Railway (DLR) station in Poplar in London, England.
 The station is between All Saints and Devons Road stations on the Stratford-Lewisham Line.
 Construction of the infill station began on 17 November 2006, and the first day of operation was 9 December 2007.

-History and proposals
+History

+North London Railway

+The first railway through the site of the station was the Bow–Poplar branch of the North London Railway (NLR), built in 1851 and opened on 1 January 1852.
+The line was opened initially for freight only.
+Passenger service through the site commenced on 1 August 1866.
+The nearest stations on the line were Bow to the north and Poplar (East India Road) to the south.
+An infill station at South Bromley opened on 1 September 1884.
+The line to Poplar was closed to passengers on 15 May 1944, during the Second World War.
+The line continued to be used for declining freight traffic until 5 October 1981 and the track lifted by 13 May 1985.

+Docklands Light Railway

 When planning the Stratford branch of the Docklands Light Railway, two station sites were safeguarded to be used much later when the system was developed.
 One of these stations was Pudding Mill Lane, which opened in 1996.
-The other station was provisionally called Carmen Street.
-This was changed to Langdon Park, following the name of the adjacent Langdon Park School as well as a local park.
+The other station, to the south of the former South Bromley station site, was provisionally called Carmen Street.
+This was changed to Langdon Park, following the name of the adjacent park and Langdon Park School.

 Proposals for design of Langdon Park were first drawn up in 2000 but due to lack of funding, amongst other things, the scheme was dropped.
 In May 2000, Leaside Regeneration Limited and Docklands Light Railway Limited (DLRL) jointly funded preliminary feasibility work looking at locations, outline costs and Docklands Light Railway implications of a new station between the existing All Saints and Devons Road DLR stations, which had one of the longest gaps in the DLR network.
 The research indicated that the best and most practical location would be at the pedestrian bridge linking Carmen Street on Lansbury Estate and Bright Street adjacent to Langdon Park itself.

 In June 2005, DLRL re-engaged consultants to reassess the scheme costs and design with a view to developing the project for a planning application submission.
 Following the successful outcome of a bid for funding from the Office of the Deputy Prime Minister (ODPM), the predecessor department of Communities and Local Government, planning permission was applied for and subsequently granted.
 Construction took just over a year and cost £10.5 million.
-The Mayor of London presided over the station opening ceremony on 10 December 2007, although the station actually came into public use the day before.
+Then-Mayor of London Ken Livingstone presided over the station opening ceremony on 10 December 2007, although the station actually came into public use the day before.